gomesIgor21/gomesIgor21/README.md

 ## What I'm focusing on 📚

-Currently working as Backend Developer.
-Prioritizing software architeture and devops studies primaraly for college, but is going to be very usefull for work.
+Currently working as FullStack Developer.

 ## Reach me elsewhere 🌎